-Samsung's request for access to the iPhone 5, iPad 3 deniedAlex Wagner - Senior News Editor
+Samsung's request for access to the iPhone 5, iPad 3 deniedAlex Wagner - Deputy Managing Editor, News Desk

 Last week Apple touched on Samsung's request for access to the iPhone 5 and iPad 3, claiming that it the move was "an improper attempt to harass" and that it shouldn't be allowed because Apple was only asking to see existing products.
 It seems that the judge in the case agreed at least with the latter part of that claim, as Samsung's request to see the new iPhone and iPad has been denied.
 The judge explained that while Samsung is entitled to equal treatment, this particular request was overreaching.

 It's not all good news for the folks in Cupertino, though, as the court order hints that Apple may not get the preliminary injunction on several Samsung devices that it's been considering.
 The judge points out that Samsung could argue that its devices may not be placed side-by-side with the iPhone 4 and iPad 2, but rather with the new iPhone and iPad, or that those two devices soon may not be sold to the same class of customer that's interesting buying new Samsung products.
 The reason that these arguments may work is because Apple is alleging that Samsung is infringing only on its current products.
 This isn't a definite sign that if Apple requests an injunction, it'll be denied, but it's definitely no longer a lock for approval either.